 To protect itself from damage and extend its life, the battery pack's intelligent circuit monitors current draw and temperature.

 In extremely high torque, binding, stalling, and short circuit situations, the battery pack will turn OFF the tool if the current draw becomes too high.
-All the fuel gauge lights will flash.
-Release the trigger and restart.
+In these situations, the tool may "buzz" for about 2 seconds before it turns OFF.
+To prevent the tool from turning OFF, immediately reduce pressure on the application or release the trigger.
+If the tool does turn off, the Fuel Gauge lights will flash 8 times.
+Release the trigger to reset.

 Under extreme circumstances, the internal temperature of the battery could become too high.
-If this happens, the fuel gauge lights will flash in an alternating pattern and the tool will not run.
-Allow the battery to cool down.
+If this happens, the battery pack will shut off.
+When the Fuel Gauge button is pressed, the lights will flash alternatingly.
+Allow the battery pack to cool.
+The battery is ready for use when the Fuel Gauge displays the remaining run time when the Fuel Gauge button is pressed.